HackYourFuture-CPH/program/courses/foundation/team-processes-intro/week1/assignment.md

 ## Instructions

 1. Think of a personal project (could be real, or made up!) to use in this assignment.
 Maybe you need to put up a new shelf in your apartment?
-Or you need to bake a cake for your friends birthday?
+Or you need to bake a cake for your friend's birthday?

 2. Create a new Trello board and fill out a backlog of at least 10 tasks.